aplteam/Cider/docs/Cider-User-Guide.md

 Such a function may be niladic, monadic, ambivalent or dyadic:

-* A non-niladic function receives a namespace with the project configuration as right argument
+* A monadic function receives a namespace with the project configuration as right argument
-* An ambivalent or dyadic function receives a path as left argument: this is the home folder of the project
+* A dyadic or ambivalent function receives in addition the parameter space passed to `OpenProject`

 #### Executing user-specific code